Te Ara o Rangituhi - The Rangituhi Trails

 Our first official purpose built singletrail on Rangituhi., built next to the first tower up the hill through low value grass and a few gorse bushes.
 600m long with lots of sweeping turns and the signature feature built with a chimney from what must had been an old farm house back in the day.

-An advanced downhill with three significant drops that should be scoped carefully first time.
+An expert downhill with three significant drops that should be scoped carefully first time.
 After the first 100m of steep technical descent through scrub, you'll drop down a bank onto a 4WD track.
 You have to continue along this road for about 500m before finding the single track again.
 The trail then flows through tight pine plantation with some drops and steep rutted sections.

 A modified four-wheel drive downhill track that starts at the end of Chimney Sweep.
 It has some wall rides on the inside and bermed banks on the outside.
 Watch for uphill park users including walkers, horse riders and other bikes.
 When this re-joins the main 4WD access road, climb up about 200 metres to the corner and wooden gate, below which is the start of Crash Palace.